BIRTH PHOTOGRAPHY FAQ's

 How long have you been a photographer and how long have you been photographing births specifically?

-I have been a photographer since 2011 and have been photographing births since 2013.
-I have photographed over 80 families bringing their babies into the world.
+I have been a professional photographer since 2009 and have been photographing births since 2013.
+I have photographed over 180 families bringing their babies into the world.

 Low light is my friend, we know each other very well.
 Honestly, lighting is different for every birth.
-I have found that many of my families prefer the look of images with a bounced flash.
-Meaning that I point the flash directly up to the ceiling at a low setting.
+When possible I stick with natural light and if its too dark, I have found that many of my families prefer the look of images with a bounced flash.
+Meaning that I point the flash directly up to the ceiling or wall at a low setting and never directly toward you.

 When do you come during labor?
 And how long do you stay after labor?

-I ask you to call me when you are in active labor.
-We can talk more about what that might look like, but typically it is when you are no longer speaking and into what some call Labor-Land, when your contractions have picked up in intensity and you have to focus to get through them.
+I ask you to call me first when you are in early labor so that I can pick up my gear and then we will keep communicating, keeping me updated into active labor.
+We can talk more about what that might look like, but typically I come to you when you are no longer speaking through contractions and into what I like to call Labor-Land, when your contractions have picked up in intensity and you have to focus to get through them.

 And then I pack up after your baby has their newborn exam and have some sweet loving skin to skin time.